☑️ Free Shipping in the Netherlands

 What color lens do I need for skiing?

 Oakley ski goggles are incredibly popular on the slopes.
-Many athletes use them or even have their own design.
+Many athletes use them or even have their own designs.
 Popular models such as the Oakley Flight Deck , Oakley Fall Line M and Oakley Line Miner L are known for their excellent fit and innovations.
-In addition, all these models come with a wide range of lenses, so you can always choose the right lens for the right weather conditions.
-One lens is ideal for a sunny day with bright light, while the other is ideal for cloudy or snowy conditions.
-Oakley also has special lenses for situations with low light, such as early in the morning or when skiing at night.
+Moreover, all these models come with a wide range of lenses, allowing you to always choose the right lens for the right weather conditions.
+One lens is ideal for a sunny day with bright light, while another is ideal for cloudy or snowy conditions.
+Oakley also offers specialized lenses for low-light situations, such as early morning or night skiing.
 Read this blog to find out exactly which lens you need for which conditions!

-The advantages of the Oakley Prizm Snow technology are that it is specially developed to filter certain wavelengths of light and thus enhance the contrast.
-This allows you to see the contours of the snow better, such as bumps and icy patches.
-Other brands often work with lens coatings or color filters, but these are usually not as refined as Prizm.
+The advantages of Oakley Prizm Snow technology are that it's specifically designed to filter certain wavelengths of light, enhancing contrast.
+This allows you to better see the contours of the snow, such as bumps and icy patches.
+Other brands often use lens coatings or color filters, but these are generally not as sophisticated as Prizm.

-Oakley has a wide range of lenses with different light transmission.
-This way you always have a suitable lens for bright sunlight, cloudy days or even in the evening and when snowing.
-This freedom of choice allows you to perfectly adjust the lens to the conditions in which you are going skiing or snowboarding.
+Oakley offers a wide range of lenses with varying light transmission.
+This means you'll always have a suitable lens for bright sunlight, cloudy days, or even evenings and snowfall.
+This freedom of choice allows you to perfectly match the lens to the conditions you'll be skiing or snowboarding in.

 What lenses does Oakley have?